sajidalirander/kubernetes-Learning-by-building-from-setup-to-services/step1.md

-### Step 1: Prepare Your Node and Install Containerd
-The very first step is to prepare your server (which we'll call a "node") by installing a container runtime.

-Kubernetes is a container orchestrator, which means it doesn't run containers itself.
-Instead, it tells a container runtime what to do.
-The most common runtime used with Kubernetes today is containerd.

-This step ensures your system has the necessary software to run containers and is configured correctly for Kubernetes.
-We'll use a standard Ubuntu/Debian setup for this guide.

 1. Prepare the System

 First, run these commands to prepare your system's networking and package manager.
 This enables required kernel modules and makes sure traffic is correctly routed for Kubernetes.